tetrix1993/moe_scraper/README.md

 * http://trantrip.com/
 * http://www.cospa.com/videsta/

+### Scrape Information from Cospa Item Page
+To be filled

 ### Download Images from Product Page
 You can use the `cospa_download_image` function to download images of the products.
 The item id can be found in the URL of the item page.